Ossy7/Agnes/README.md

 # Agnes
 Agnes is a script written in python.
-It is an analyses of mysql and postgresql tables.
+It is an analyses of mysql, postgresql, oracle, mssql and sqlite tables.